-PLC Errors for Allen-Bradley EtherNet/IP Protocol - CIP Errors (Error code 0xaabbbb returned from the PLC.)
-Panel Error Code PLC-497 Hex Value Description 0x010206 Connection Manager: Message too large for Unconnected message service.
-0x010207 Connection Manager: Unconnected acknowledge without reply.
-0x010301 Connection Manager: No buffer memory available.
-0x010302 Connection Manager: Network Bandwidth not available for data.
-0x010303 Connection Manager: No Tag filters available.
-0x010304 Connection Manager: Not configured to send real-time data.
-0x010311 Connection Manager: Port specified in Port segment not available.
-0x010312 Connection Manager: Link address specified in port segment not available.
-0x010315 Connection Manager: invalid segment type or segment value in path.
-0x010316 Connection Manager: Path and Connection not equal in close.
-0x010317 Connection Manager: Ether Segment not present or Encoded Value in Network Segment is invalid.
-0x010318 Connection Manager: Link address to self invalid.
-0x010319 Connection Manager: Resources on Secondary unavailable.
-0x01031a Connection Manager: Connection already established.
-0x01031b Connection Manager: Direct connection already established.
-0x01031c Connection Manager: Miscellaneous.
-0x01031d Connection Manager: Redundant connection mismatch.
-0x01031e Connection Manager: No more consumer resources available in the producing module.
-0x01031f Connection Manager: No connection resources exist for target path.
-0x010320 - 0x0107ff Connection Manager: Vendor specific.
-0x020000 Resource unavailable: Connection Manager resources are unavailable to handle service request.
+PLC Errors for Allen-Bradley EtherNet/IP Protocol - CIP Errors (Error code 0xaabbbb returned from the PLC) Panel Error Code PLC-497 Hex Value Description 0x020000 Resource unavailable: Connection Manager resources are unavailable to handle service request.
 0x030000 Invalid parameter value.
 0x040000 Path segment error: The path segment identifier or the segment syntax was not understood by the processing node.
 0x050000 Path destination unknown: The path is referencing an object class, instance or structure element that is not known or is not contained in the processing node.
 0x060000 Partial transfer: Only part of the expected data was transferred.
 0x070000 Connection lost: The messaging connection was lost.
-0x080000 Service not supported: The requested service was not implemented or was not defined for this Object Class/Instance.
+0x080000 Service not supported: The requested service was not implemented or was not defined for this Object Class/ Instance.
 0x090000 Invalid attribute value: Invalid attribute data detected.
 0x0a0000 Attribute list error: An attribute in the Get_Attribute_List or Set_Attribute_List response has a non-zero status.
 0x0b0000 Already in requested mode/state: The object is already in the mode/state being requested by the service.
 0x0c0000 Object state conflict: The object cannot perform the requested service in its current mode/state.
 0x0d0000 Object already exists: The requested instance of object to be created already exists.
 0x0e0000 Attribute not settable: A request to modify non-modifiable attribute was received.
 0x0f0000 Privilege violation: A permission/privilege check failed.
 0x100000 Device state conflict: The device's current mode/state prohibits the execution of the requested service.
 0x110000 Reply data too large: The data to be transmitted in the response buffer is larger than the allocated response buffer.
-0x120000 Fragmentation of a primitive value: The service specified an operation that is going to fragment a primitive data value.
-For example, trying to send a 2 byte value to a REAL data type (4 byte).
+0x120000 Fragmentation of a primitive value: The service specified an operation that is going to fragment a primitive data value - for example, trying to send a 2 byte value to a REAL data type (4 byte).
 0x130000 Not enough data: The service did not supply enough data to perform the specified operation.
 0x140000 Attribute not supported: The attribute specified in the request is not supported.
 0x150000 Too much data: The service supplied more data than was expected.
+0x160000 Object does not exist: The object specified does not exist in the device.
+0x170000 Service fragmentation sequence not in progress: The fragmentation sequence for this service is not currently active for this data.
+0x180000 No stored attribute data: The attribute data of this object was no saved prior to the requested service.
+0x190000 Store operation failure: The attribute data of this object was not saved due to a failure during the attempt.
+0x1a0000 Routing failure, request packet too large: The service request packet was too large for transmission on a network in the path to the destination.
+0x1b0000 Routing failure, response packet too large: The service reponse packet was too large for transmission on a network in the path from the destination.
+0x1c0000 Missing attribute list entry data: The service did not supply an attribute in a list of attributes that was needed by the service to perform the requested behavior.